dougeby/IntuneDocs/intune/encryption-monitor.md

 - **OS version** – Version of Windows.
 - **TPM version** – The version of the Trusted Platform Module (TPM) chip on the device.
 - **Encryption readiness** – An evaluation of the devices readiness to support BitLocker encryption.
 A device could have an Encryption status of *Encrypted* even though its Encryption readiness is *Not ready*, because it lacks a TPM.

+  To evaluate *Encryption Readiness* Intune relies on the parameters of the OS, OS Version, OS SKU (for some SKUs), and the TPM version.

 - **Encryption status** – Whether the OS drive is encrypted.